 The Tawang Monastery is the most popular tourist attraction in Tawang valley.
 Reputed to be the biggest Buddhist Monastery in India, it houses 500 monks on the premises.
 Because of the grandeur of the monastery and spiritual aura, it has been attracting tourists from all across the world.

-In addition to it, the monastery serves as a religious, spiritual, and cultural center for the Monpa people.
+In addition, the monastery serves as a religious, spiritual, and cultural center for the Monpa people.
 The major highlight of the monastery is a 25 feet high golden statue of Lord Buddha in the central prayer hall.
 It is a sight to behold.

 If there is anything that left me spellbound at the monastery was the Morning Prayer session.
 The aura in the prayer hall, the sound of the Tibetan musical instruments, and the Buddhist chanting create the most powerful spiritual ambiance.

-Therefore, it was worth sacrificing my sleep to have this immersive offbeat experiences in Tawang.
+Therefore, it was worth sacrificing my sleep to have these immersive offbeat experiences in Tawang.

 2. Meet Brokpa Tribe & experience their lifestyle